andreav/swgit/doc/readme/_build/text/readme.update.txt

          1/0/0/0/andreav/FTR/topic
       swgit pull -I/--merge-from-int

-This last command updates integartion branch on your local repository
+This last command updates integration branch on your local repository

-After this it will merge local integartion branch on your current branch
+After this it will merge local integration branch on your current branch

-This command may be usefull in order to update an old branch and keeping on developing on that branch.
+This command may be useful in order to update an old branch and keeping on developing on that branch.

 Note: If you are going beginning a new work, do not update an old branch!